TheBlueBurger/blueutilities/README.md

 # What is this?

-This is a module that adds `replaceAll` and `safeEval`.
-It has many bugs/glitches right now
+This is a module that adds a few functions I think default Javascript is missing.
+It has typescript typings and i'll add more soon!

 # Installation